s0lst1c3/dropengine/README.md

 * [byt3bl33d3r](https://github.com/byt3bl33d3r)
 * [arvanaghi](https://github.com/arvanaghi)

+This list will likely grow as additional functionality is added to the project.

 For a complete description of what each of these people has contributed to the current payload development landscape and this tool, please see:

 * [https://github.com/s0lst1c3/dropengine/wiki/Acknowledgements](https://github.com/s0lst1c3/dropengine/wiki/Acknowledgements)